Great Hanoi Rat Massacre: Social environment and French government policy at the time

 The demand for silk waned as the French completed their railway between Kunming, Yunnan and Hanoi, but this opened up a new market for opium.
 Yunnan was a major producer of opium and the French wanted to use the line of Yunnan to Haiphong to supply the French Concession in Shanghai.
 Paul Doumer turned French Indochina into a narco-state and uplifted French Indochina's revenue from being consistently making losses to being profitable.
-But this also made the colony economically interdependent with the Chinese Empire.
+This also made the colony economically interdependent with the Chinese Empire.
 This turned Chinese goods, Chinese merchants, and Chinese labourers into "the life blood" of the Union of Indochina.
-Because of the colony's dependence on the Chinese market French colonists commonly claimed that neither they nor the natives were in charge of it as the Chinese effectively controlled it, while others referred to the Chinese negatively as "the Jews of Asia".
+Because of the colony's dependence on the Chinese market, French colonists commonly claimed that neither they nor the natives were in charge of it as the Chinese effectively controlled it, while others referred to the Chinese negatively as "the Jews of Asia".

-During Napoleon III's Second Empire France was an authoritarian technocratic state, but after the Second Empire fell the new Third Republic embraced Progressivism and the technocrats who had a free reign during the Empire were frustrated by the new democratic constraints placed upon them.
+During Napoleon III's Second Empire, France was an authoritarian technocratic state, but after the Second Empire fell, the new Third Republic embraced Progressivism and the technocrats who had a free rein during the Empire were frustrated by the new democratic constraints placed upon them.
 Many of these technocrats were drawn by French colonial empire, where they could engage in widespread social experiments without the fear of opposition or negative public opinion as they could use the military to enforce their policies.
-In Hanoi this translated to a complete renewal of the city based on French modernity.
+In Hanoi, this translated to a complete renewal of the city based on French modernity.

-The French Quartier Européen was located right next to the old 36 streets of Hanoi, in the perspective of the French the 36 streets were an old and dirty place.
+The French Quartier Européen was located right next to the old 36 streets of Hanoi, in the perspective of the French, the 36 streets were an old and dirty place.
 The Native Quarter had many lakes and ponds, the roads were mostly dirt roads, when it rained it became muddy, and the houses were shabby with mostly thatched roofs.
 By contrast, the Quartier Européen area had wide roads, green trees, and white spacious villas.
-Roughly 90% of the population of Hanoi lived in the Old Quarter which made up only ⅓rd of its surface area, while the Quartier Européen and an administrative and military district to the west held only 10% of the city's population and made up the other ⅔ of the city.
-This resulted in Hanoi being an examplar "colonial dual city" where the colonial elites enjoyed a spacious luxurious lifestyles compared to the colonised natives who were all cramped into pre-colonial slums.
+Roughly 90% of the population of Hanoi lived in the Old Quarter which made up only a third of its surface area, while the Quartier Européen and an administrative and military district to the west held only 10% of the city's population and made up the other two-thirds of the city.
+This resulted in Hanoi being an examplar "colonial dual city" where the colonial elites enjoyed spacious luxurious lifestyles compared to the colonised natives who were all cramped into pre-colonial slums.